tirthankarm2006/Graphics-Engine-For-Alpha-Scenic/README.md

 use std::thread for parallel texture loading and for the same reason this engine does not use all concepts from 3D Graphics Programming like post processing, PBR, animations.

-About the game engine I am making, Alpha Scenic, I have not written any code there as I have to first grasp the entire 3D Graphics and how a game engine pipeline works so it is going to take quite a lot of time :)
+About the game engine I am making, Alpha Scenic, I have not written any code there as I have to first grasp the entire 3D Graphics and how a game engine pipeline works so it is going to take quite a lot of time :) and it will use many other libraries not mentioned here like spdlog and I will have to first learn all of these libraries to be able to fully develop the game engine.

 # Other requirements
 Some libraries have not been included so you would have to set it up on your own:-